Frank Albert Barnwell

 Thereafter work on the defensive line was busily continued.
 The principal excitement was provided by German aeroplanes, which came over the lines, flying high and drawing some futile shell-fire from the guns of the battleships in the harbour.
 On December 30th those aeroplanes dropped some bombs, without any great effect save on a Greek shepherd, who was killed with five of his sheep; but General Sarrail, the Allied Commander at Salonika, made use of that " violation of Greek neutrality," and on that account forcibly expelled from the city the German, Austrian, Turkish, and Bulgarian Consuls (Till that date the situation had been extraordinary, for German, Austrian and Bulgarian military attaches in full uniform had promenaded the streets of Salonika and had watched all Allied movements).

+That high-handed action indicated the practical occupation of the city by the Allies, for it had been decided to hold Salonika to prevent it falling into hostile hands.
+The port might provide the enemy's submarines with an ideal base; and it became clear that the miserable Greek Government had no intention of offering opposition to either army.
+So the French and British troops remained at Salonika, and the construction of defences in the forward zone continued to be the principal occupation of the 11th Worcestershire.
 In the first days of the New Year the weather changed, becoming suddenly fine and warm.
 For a fortnight the fine weather lasted, the work progressed rapidly and the troops became more cheerful.
 They were further cheered by the news of the successful evacuation of Gallipoli; which if not inspiring was at least satisfactory.
 Artillery had been brought up into position, and had "registered" on the ground in front of the defences.
 By the middle of January the position was deemed fairly secure, and the Battalion was then drawn back into bivouac camp constructed in the gullies and hollows behind the line out of view from the front (in "Conical Hill Nullah".
+Battalion Headquarters consisted of four caves excavated in a small ravine).
+Work was continued steadily, while hostile air raids provided an intermittent source of interest throughout the Spring months of 1916.

 As gradually it became apparent that the enemy had no intention of making an attack on the fortified positions, the energies of the troops were diverted bit by bit from labour to training.
 First two days a week then more, were devoted to preparation for an advance.